 What Mérida actually is

-Must-see, and it earns it.
-The draw here is not one big sight but the sum of the place: a grand main square, the best regional cooking in the southeast, and streets you can wander at night without your guard up.
-It is the most livable big city in this corner of Mexico.
+The honest verdict is must-see, and it earns it.
+The pull is not a single headline sight.
+It is the sum of the place, a grand main square, the best regional cooking for hundreds of miles, and streets you can wander at night with your guard down.
 The one real catch is heat.
 From April through June the city bakes, humid and unrelenting, and September is the wettest month.
-Come November to March and it is a different, far kinder city.
+Come November through March and it is a far kinder city.
+Everything below assumes you plan around the sun, not against it.

 Getting your bearings